uni-hashem/ITNE352-Project---Group-A19/README.md

 3- Object-Oriented Programming:

-4- Interrupt: There is a function defined in the client side of the code that interrupts the signal and close the terminal whenever the user tries to copy something written within the terminal using Ctrl+c
+4- Interrupt: There is a function defined in the client side of the code that interrupts the signal and closes the terminal whenever the user tries to copy something written within the terminal using Ctrl+c.
+The server disconnects with the client and client side of the terminal prints a message "Caught interrupt signal.
+Closing connection".
 ___
 ## Acknowledgments